UPDATE: Introduction to Public International Law Research

 By Vicenç Feliú

-Vicenç Feliú is the Director of the Law Library and Assistant Professor of Law at the David A. Clarke School of Law of the University of the District of Columbia in Washington, DC.
+Vicenç Feliú is the Associate Dean for Library Services and Professor of Law at the Villanova University Charles Widger School of Law.
 He received his JD and LLM in Intellectual Property from the Franklin Pierce Law Center, Concord, NH and his MLIS with an emphasis in Law Librarianship from the University of Washington, Seattle, WA.
-He is the author of Meeting the Informational Needs of Constitutionalist Patrons: A Guide for Reference Librarians.
-He is also the co-author of Louis Moreau Lislet: The Man behind the Code of 1808, a book on the life and work of the writer of the Louisiana Civil Code, and The English Fox in the Louisiana Chausse-Trappe: Civil Law Concepts in the English Language.
+His scholarship has focused on Civil Law issues in Louisiana, Copyright Law and in pedagogical reform in legal research.
+His articles are published in the Journal of Legal Education, the Louisiana Law Review, the International Journal of Legal Information, Legal Reference Services Quarterly, the Ohio Northern University Law Review and the Rutgers Journal of Law and Public Policy.
+Along with Professor Alain Levasseur, he is the co-author of Louis Moreau Lislet: The Man behind the Code of 1808, a book on the life and work of the writer of the Louisiana Civil Code.

 Table of Contents